chalatz/tours/pages/info/reviews-comments.md

   copyright: NK for Rhodes Private Tours,2018
 title: Reviews, Comments and Testimonials of our Clients
-subtitle: We have been offering our high standard Private Tour Services since 1984 and we've been on line since 1998
+subtitle: We have been offering our high standard Private Tour Services since 1984 and we've been online since 1998
+subtitle2: They Came as First Time Clients, Left as Friends
 reviews:
 - year: "2019"
   text: "Nicholas, Our tour could not have been any better.
 Mike & Mike were the best!